-Asian shares mostly higher after wobbly day on Wall Street
+World shares mostly higher after wobbly day on Wall Street

-BANGKOK (AP) — Asian shares were mostly higher Tuesday after a wobbly day on Wall Street as markets cooled off following a rare winning week.
+BANGKOK (AP) — Global stocks were mostly higher Tuesday after a wobbly day on Wall Street as markets cooled off following a rare winning week.

 Oil prices pushed higher and U.S. futures also advanced.